Bollywood's Hamlet, Queen win big at India's national film awards

-NEW DELHI, March 24 (Reuters) - A modern-day Bollywood adaptation of Shakespeare’s Hamlet set in restive Kashmir won five prizes at India’s National Film Awards on Tuesday, but was snubbed in the most prestigious categories.
+NEW DELHI (Reuters) - A modern-day Bollywood adaptation of Shakespeare’s Hamlet set in restive Kashmir won five prizes at India’s National Film Awards on Tuesday, but was snubbed in the most prestigious categories.

-“Haider”, the third in filmmaker Vishal Bhardwaj’s trilogy of films based on Shakespearean tragedies, picked up honours for dialogue, costume design, music, choreography and male playback singing.
+“Haider”, the third in filmmaker Vishal Bhardwaj’s trilogy of films based on Shakespearean tragedies, picked up honors for dialogue, costume design, music, choreography and male playback singing.

 “Queen” was adjudged the best Hindi film and lead star Kangana Ranaut was named best actress for her portrayal of a jilted bride who spends her honeymoon alone in Europe.